PyreStudios/steward/README.md

 The best examples for how to use Steward are captured in the test folder.
 Eventually, we'll refactor this out into tests and examples separately, but for now, they live together :)

-Steward is (somewhat) composable.
-If you only want to use the Router, you can only use the router.
-If you want to use the whole framework, that works too!
-Of course, there are some things that don't make sense to be used alone (Controllers, for example).

-Using the entire framework together (the App) gives you the following (but not limited to) benefits:
+Using the Steward framework gives you the following (but not limited to) benefits:
-- First class support (this is the way we use Steward too!)
 - A modular system with light Dependency Injection, Routing, Controllers, and more.
+- Automatic dependency injection into controllers when mounting into routers.
+- Easy HTTP request/response management.
+- Config parsing into the DI container at application boot.
 - Templating via the Mustache template specification.

 Here's an example of how you can use Steward!